yellareddy-m/JS-snippets/README.md

 # JS-snippets
- A collection of JavaScript code snippets and useful functions
+ A collection of JavaScript code snippets, polyfills and useful functions.